 It has been 30 years since the first Human Development Report was published in 1990, and since that time, our world has changed considerably.
 Current and impending crises in ecological, health, political, and economic systems have become evident.
-In this additional project to the ISC’s original Action Plan 2019-2021, we have partnered with the UNDP to rearticulate Human Development for the 21st century.

 A critical review and rearticulation of the human development paradigm to reflect the evolving landscape and expectations that provides a conceptual framework to guide analysis, measurement and decision-making to support the achievement of the SDGs.

 ✅ March – June 2020: A global consultation collecting insights from experts from diverse disciplinary and geographical backgrounds; an open global call for input from the broader community